Henry Jermyn, 1st Earl of St Albans: Restoration

+St Albans' obvious affinity with France was controversial at court; the Italian diplomat Lorenzo Magalotti wrote that he was "a man who is wholly devoted to French interests and who acts with no other purpose than to promote the vast projects of that crown at whatever cost to England".
+St Alban's biographer, Charles Harding Firth, observed that "no man did more to further the close union between England and France, which made England the subservient tool of Louis XIV".
+Charles II commented that St Albans was "more a Frenchman than an Englishman".

+Before and during the Restoration, St Albans was, alongside Charles Berkeley and Henrietta Maria, the leading member of a lobby which acted in the interests of Irish Catholics dispossessed by the Act for the Settlement of Ireland 1652.
+His efforts were not entirely altruistic; through the Act of Settlement 1662, St Albans gained substantial amounts of money and land in Ireland.
+It was reported that St Albans accepted a bond of £1,000 from Patrick Sarsfield to secure the return of Sarsfield's Irish land and property.

 St Albans witnessed the death of Henrietta Maria in France in August 1669 and was an executor of her will.
 That same year he hosted Cosimo III de' Medici, Grand Duke of Tuscany at his London townhouse.
-In 1672 he was appointed Lord Chamberlain, the most senior officer in the king's household, and was made a Knight of the Garter.
+On 15 May 1671, he was made High Steward of Kingston of Thames.
+In 1672 he was appointed Lord Chamberlain, the most senior officer in the king's household, by the Cabal ministry and was made a Knight of the Garter.
 He briefly served in the First Danby ministry as Lord Chamberlain, but left office in 1674 after which he largely retired from public life.
+That year, he took up residence at the Jermyn family seat at Rushbrooke Hall.
 In 1683, the year before his death, he was described by John Evelyn as "a prudent old courtier and much enriched since his majesty's return".